Breach of Bail in the Northern Territory

 If a person has been found to have breached their bail, this will be recorded on their criminal record and will be taken into account if they apply for bail again in the future.

-A court may decide, when making a bail order, that the liability of you or any surety under the bail must be paid, suspended or reduced.
+If a court is dealing with a breach of bail, it may decide, when making a bail order, that the liability of the person on bail or any surety under the bail must be paid, suspended or reduced.
 Once an order has been made the court may still, at any time, order that the order for forfeiture and payment to the Northern Territory is cancelled or suspended or that the liability of you or your sureties under the bail must be remitted, suspended or reduced, or both.
-The court can make any other orders regarding the terms and conditions for the payment of the monies under the bail as it sees fit.
+The court can also make any other orders regarding the terms and conditions for the payment of the monies under the bail as it sees fit.

 If you don’t comply with your bail undertaking or a bail condition and you or a surety has entered an agreement under the bail to forfeit an amount of money, the court may order that the amount is forfeited and paid to the Territory.
 If security or an amount of money has been deposited, a court may order that it goes towards payment of the amount ordered to be forfeited.
 If a court makes an order it may, on application reduce the amount of the forfeiture, or confirm, rescind or suspend its order.
 The amount may be referred to the Fine Recovery Unit and recovered as if it were a fine imposed by the court.
 The court may also order that, if the amount is not paid within 28 days, you are to be imprisoned until your liability is discharged.
 The time in custody is calculated at the rate of $306.00 per day until the amount left unpaid is discharged.
 The time served cannot be less than one day or more than three months.